Sea Rooms, The Wharf

 Porthgwidden Beach Cafe, Porthgwidden Beach

-Another beach favourite, it is perched overlooking Porthgwidden beach so breakfast, lunch and dinner (during the summer) offer spectacular views.
+This wonderful beach cafe is perched overlooking Porthgwidden beach so breakfast, lunch and dinner (during the summer) offer spectacular views.
 There is outside seating as well as a small area inside.
 The views are framed by a huge window so everyone gets to see the sea even if you don’t have a window seat.
 Great choice of seafood, meat and vegetarian dishes all fairly priced.
 It’s best to

 book as this little gem can get booked up quickly.
 Opening times vary across the year so best to visit website.